saolago/codetags/README.md

 # codetags

-> A simple golang module for feature toggle.
+> A simple Go module for feature toggle.